-- Ingestion may cause a severe discomfort.
-Skin irritant.
-Wear gloves and other protective equipment when handling.
+- Harmful if eaten, skin irritant.
+Wear gloves and other protective equipment when handling

 Helleborus can be rhizomatous, herbaceous or semi-evergreen perennials forming a clump of pedate basal leaves, or evergreen with erect, leafy stems.
 Large, bowl-shaped flowers are borne in loose clusters in late winter or spring